HeroicKatora/tide/README.md

-# An authentication addon for Tide
+# A session addon for Tide

 Provided that the [seeded extractors PR](https://github.com/rustasync/tide/pull/126) is accepted, this could serve as a starting point for session management in Tide.